 Alamance Community College has established a Threat Assessment Team led by the Vice president of Student Services.
 The objective of the Threat Assessment Team is to put in place a structured process for evaluating potentially threatening situations that occur at the College.
-This multidisciplinary team is comprised of the Director of Public Safety, Vice President of Student Services, and the Disability Services Coordinator.
+This multidisciplinary team is comprised of the Chief of Police/Director of Public Safety, Vice President of Student Services, and the Director of Student Support and Wellness.